kalinr/kalins-pdf-creation-station/readme.txt

 = 4.1 =
 *Added the ability to save documents on the tool page as templates for future use.
 *Cleaned up backend handling of AJAX calls.
-There should not be any noticeable difference to end users.
+There should be no noticeable difference to end users.
 *Divided contextual help menus on settings and tool pages into two tabs.
 *Upgraded the TCPDF library from 6.0.061 to 6.0.099.
-*Converting YouTube videos to links should be more reliable now
+*Converting YouTube and Vimeo videos to links should be more reliable now

 == Upgrade Notice ==